Controversial Street Names on an Italy Tour

 On the contrary, Italo Balbo was an Italian fascist politician, a Marshal of the Air Force, sometimes seen as a possible successor of Mussolini.
 He is remembered for the incredible aeronautic expedition from Italy to America, the first of its kind.

-Join one of our small-group Italy tours and get the insight scoop and the historical background so that you can be prepared for your own exploration and know what to expect.
+In-depth small-group tours to Italy can provide valuable insight and historical background, preparing you for your own exploration and helping you know what to expect.

 Every Italian city or town has a Via Cesare Balbo, in honor of the patriotic and liberal ideals of a man who lived in the first half of the 1800s, during the struggle for independence and wars against the Austrian occupation in Milan and Venice.

-As the first Prime Minister of the Kingdom of Piedmont and Sardinia, he was devoted to the Savoy king and strongly believed that the Royal family could have played a strategic role in the fate of Italy.
-On the contrary, he did not support the idea of having the Pope leading the Country and he suggested compensation for Austria that would have lost Italian territories.
+As the first Prime Minister of the Kingdom of Piedmont and Sardinia, he was devoted to the Savoy king and strongly believed that the Royal family could have played a strategic role in Italy’s fate.
+On the contrary, he did not support the idea of having the Pope leading the Country, and he suggested compensation for Austria that would have lost Italian territories.

-Cesare Balbo died eight years before Italy was unified in 1861, believing in the vision of a unified Italy, without any foreign control and under the guidance of the House of Savoy.
+Cesare Balbo died eight years before Italy was unified in 1861, having believed in the vision of a unified Italy, free from foreign control and under the guidance of the House of Savoy.

 Balbo Drive in Chicago and via Italo Balbo in Italian towns